TrevorBurgoyne/turtlebot-follower/README.md

 # turtlebot-follower
-Gesture recognition using a visual camera on a Turtlebot3 Burger.
+Gesture-recognition-activated person following using a visual camera on a TurtleBot3 Burger.

 # Run Instructions
 Note: Be sure to run this command in every terminal wherein you want to run ros commands.
 This can be set up to occur automatically by following the steps [here](https://answers.ros.org/question/206876/how-often-do-i-need-to-source-setupbash/).

     >> source /opt/ros/noetic/setup.bash

-The following instructions assume you have already set up your Remote PC and Turtlebot.
-If you're not sure if you've already done that, see the instructions provided in [Turtlebot3 Setup](#turtlebot3-setup).
+The following instructions assume you have already set up your Remote PC and TurtleBot.
+If you're not sure if you've already done that, see the instructions provided in [TurtleBot3 Setup](#turtlebot3-setup).

 1. In a Remote PC terminal, start the core ROS program by running: